 The Prophet's Vision of the Abominations in Jerusalem

-13 He said also to me, "You will see still greater abominations that they commit."
-14 Then he brought me to the entrance of the north gate of the house of the Lord, and behold, there sat women weeping for Tammuz.
-15 Then he said to me, "Have you seen this, O son of man?
-You will see still greater abominations than these."
-16 And he brought me into the inner court of the house of the Lord.
-And behold, at the entrance of the temple of the Lord, between the porch and the altar, were about twenty-five men, with their backs to the temple of the Lord, and their faces toward the east, worshiping the sun toward the east.
-17 Then he said to me, "Have you seen this, O son of man?
-Is it too light a thing for the house of Judah to commit the abominations that they commit here, that they should fill the land with violence and provoke me still further to anger?
-Behold, they put the branch to their nose.
-18 Therefore I will act in wrath.
-My eye will not spare, nor will I have pity.
-And though they cry in my ears with a loud voice, I will not hear them."
+13 And he said unto me, Yet again thou shalt see great abominations which they do.
+14 And he brought me to the entry of the gate of Jehovah's house that was toward the north; and behold, there sat women weeping for Tammuz.
+15 And he said unto me, Seest thou, son of man?
+Thou shalt yet again see greater abominations than these.
+16 And he brought me into the inner court of Jehovah's house, and behold, at the entry of the temple of Jehovah, between the porch and the altar, were about five and twenty men, with their backs toward the temple of Jehovah and their faces toward the east; and they worshipped the sun toward the east.
+17 And he said unto me, Seest thou, son of man?
+Is it a light thing to the house of Judah to commit the abominations which they commit here, that they yet fill the land with violence, and keep provoking me afresh to anger?
+And behold, they put the branch to their nose.
+18 And I also will deal in fury: mine eye shall not spare, neither will I have pity; and though they cry in mine ears with a loud voice, I will not hear them.

 The Slaughter of the Guilty

-9 1 Then he cried in my ears with a loud voice, saying, "Bring near the executioners of the city, each with his destroying weapon in his hand."
-2 And behold, six men came from the direction of the upper gate, which faces north, each with his weapon for slaughter in his hand, and with them was a man clothed in linen, with a writing case at his waist.
-And they went in and stood beside the bronze altar.
-3 Now the glory of the God of Israel had gone up from the cherub on which it rested to the threshold of the house.
-And he called to the man clothed in linen, who had the writing case at his waist.
-4 And the Lord said to him, "Pass through the city, through Jerusalem, and put a mark on the foreheads of the men who sigh and groan over all the abominations that are committed in it."
+9 1 And he cried in mine ears with a loud voice, saying, Draw near, ye that have charge of the city, and every man [with] his destroying weapon in his hand.
+2 And behold, six men came from the way of the upper gate, which is turned toward the north, and every man [with] his slaughter weapon in his hand; and in the midst of them, one man clothed with linen, with a writer's ink-horn by his side; and they went in, and stood beside the brazen altar.
+3 And the glory of the God of Israel was gone up from the cherub, whereupon it was, to the threshold of the house; and he called to the man clothed with linen, who had the writer's ink-horn by his side; 4 and Jehovah said unto him, Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that are done in the midst thereof.

 God's Glory Departs from the Temple

-8 The cherubim appeared to have the form of a human hand under their wings.
-9 And I looked, and behold, there were four wheels beside the cherubim, one beside each cherub, and the appearance of the wheels was like sparkling beryl.
-10 And as for their appearance, the four had the same likeness, as if a wheel were within a wheel.
-11 When they went, they went in any of their four directions without turning as they went, but in whatever direction the front wheel faced, the others followed without turning as they went.
-12 And their whole body, their rims, and their spokes, their wings, and the wheels were full of eyes all around--the wheels that the four of them had.
-13 As for the wheels, they were called in my hearing "the whirling wheels."
-14 And every one had four faces: the first face was the face of the cherub, and the second face was a human face, and the third the face of a lion, and the fourth the face of an eagle.
+8 And there appeared in the cherubim the form of a man's hand under their wings.
+9 And I looked, and behold, four wheels beside the cherubim, one wheel beside one cherub, and another wheel beside another cherub; and the appearance of the wheels was as the look of a chrysolite stone.
+10 And as for their appearance, they four had one likeness, as if a wheel were in the midst of a wheel.
+11 When they went, they went upon their four sides; they turned not as they went, but to the place whither the head looked they followed it: they turned not as they went.
+12 And their whole body, and their backs, and their hands, and their wings, and the wheels were full of eyes round about, in them four [and] their wheels.
+13 As for the wheels, they were called in my hearing, Galgal.
+14 And every one had four faces: the first face was the face of a cherub, and the second face the face of a man, and the third the face of a lion, and the fourth the face of an eagle.
 15 And the cherubim mounted up.
-These were the living creatures that I saw by the Chebar canal.
-16 And when the cherubim went, the wheels went beside them.
-And when the cherubim lifted up their wings to mount up from the earth, the wheels did not turn from beside them.
-17 When they stood still, these stood still, and when they mounted up, these mounted up with them, for the spirit of the living creatures was in them.
-18 Then the glory of the Lord went out from the threshold of the house, and stood over the cherubim.
-19 And the cherubim lifted up their wings and mounted up from the earth before my eyes as they went out, with the wheels beside them.
-And they stood at the entrance of the east gate of the house of the Lord, and the glory of the God of Israel was over them.
-20 These were the living creatures that I saw underneath the God of Israel by the Chebar canal; and I knew that they were cherubim.
-21 Each had four faces, and each four wings, and underneath their wings the likeness of human hands.
-22 And as for the likeness of their faces, they were the same faces whose appearance I had seen by the Chebar canal.
-Each one of them went straight forward.
+This was the living creature that I saw by the river Chebar.
+16 And when the cherubim went, the wheels went beside them; and when the cherubim lifted up their wings to mount up from the earth, the same wheels also turned not from beside them.
+17 When they stood, these stood; and when they mounted up, these mounted up with them: for the spirit of the living creature was in them.
+18 And the glory of Jehovah departed from over the threshold of the house, and stood over the cherubim.
+19 And the cherubim lifted up their wings, and mounted up from the earth in my sight, when they went out; and the wheels were beside them; and they stood at the door of the east gate of Jehovah's house; and the glory of the God of Israel was over them above.
+20 This is the living creature that I saw under the God of Israel by the river Chebar; and I knew that they were cherubim.
+21 Each one had four faces, and every one four wings; and the likeness of the hands of a man was under their wings.
+22 And as for the likeness of their faces, they were the faces which I had seen by the river Chebar—their appearance and themselves: they went every one straight before them.